translate/pootle/docs/features/actions.rst

 --------------------------------

-Extension actions are Python classes in module files stored in the *pootle/scripts/actions* directory.
-The name of the module or classes is not important, but the class(es) defined in a module must be subclasses of the ExtensionAction class.
+Extension actions are Python classes in module files stored in the *pootle/scripts/ext_actions* directory.
+The names of modules or classes are not important, but only classes derived from the subclasses of ExtensionAction will actually create extension actions.

 There are several subclasses of ExtensionAction defined, depending on the scope of the action.